-WHAT IS THE STUDY ABOUT?
+WHAT WAS THE STUDY ABOUT?

-The motivation for this study is to enable more blind and partially sighted people to enter the workplace in the discipline of prop design within the Theatre, TV and Film industry.
-We wish to explore what digital tools (i.e. accessible games) for prop creation can help both sighted and non-sighted people develop proposals for work in the area of prop design.
-It is important that we understand people’s experience and preference for the different styles of prop design learning and support tools.
-The outcome of this study will help us develop tools and guidance that we can share with the theatre industry.
+The motivation for this study was to enable more BPS people to enter the workplace in the discipline of prop design within theatre, TV and Film industry.
+It was important for me to understand people’s experience and preference for the different formats of prop design learning and support tools.
+The outcome of this study aimed to prototype and evaluate a tool and guidance that can be shared with the theatre industry.

-WHAT WILL I NEED TO DO?
+WHAT PARTICIPANTS WERE ASKED TO DO?